miohtama/Krusovice/README.rst

 =======================

-Timeliner takes in a set of show elements (images, text slides) and puts them on a timeline based on music rhytm data.
+Timeliner takes in a set of show elements (images, text slides) and puts them on a timeline based on music rhythm data.

 Timeline visualization
 =======================